dropbox/SwiftyDropbox/README.md

 5.)
 When working with tasks you no longer need to manually `start` the tasks.
 They are automatically started on creation.

+6.)
+DropboxOAuthCompletion is no longer a typealias and is instead typed as `(DBXDropboxOAuthResult?) -> Void`

 ---

 ## Changes in version 10.0.0